EQUILIBRIUM CONSTANTS: Kc

 The indices (the powers that you have to raise the concentrations to - for example, squared or cubed or whatever) are just the numbers that appear in the equation.

 You may come across attempts to derive the expression for Kc by writing rate equations for the forward and back reactions.
-Except in a very limited number of very simple examples, this can't be done!
 These attempts make the fundamental mistake of obtaining the rate equation from the chemical equation.
 That's WRONG!
-Deriving an expression for Kc is impossible at this level of chemistry.
+You could only do that for the very simple cases where the reaction took place in a single step represented by the given equation.

 Some specific examples